The Higsons: History

 Founded in 1980 at the University of East Anglia in Norwich, Norfolk, England, The Higsons' first recording was on the Norwich - A Fine City compilation album.
-The Higsons' first single, "I Don't Want to Live with Monkeys", was released in 1981.
-The band signed to the 2 Tone Records label, along with bands such as The Specials, The Beat and Madness.
+The Higsons' first single, "I Don't Want to Live with Monkeys", was released in 1981 on the short-lived Romans In Britain label.
+The group subsequently issued singles on their own Waap!
+Records label and in 1982 became one of the first non-ska acts signed to 2 Tone Records.

 The band's blend of high-energy funk and groove brought them some chart success: their most remembered track was "Conspiracy", released in 1982, with the refrain "Who stole my bongos?; Did you steal my bongos?".
-The band played their last gig in March 1986, disbanding by mutual consent.
+Following the end of their association with 2 Tone, the group issued their first and only studio album Curse of the Higsons on Upright Records in 1984.
+The album included their cover of "Music to Watch Girls By" which reached number 83 in the UK singles chart, helped by a heavily-reworked electronics-based 12" mix re-titled "Music to Watch Boys By".
+Though work began on a second album, the band ultimately played their last gig in March 1986, disbanding by mutual consent.

 After the break-up

 Charlie Higson found fame as a comedy writer and actor in The Fast Show.
 Dave Cummings, after several years as a guitarist with Scottish rock band Del Amitri, re-joined forces with Higson as a scriptwriter on The Fast Show, and continues to write for radio, TV, and film.
 Terry Edwards joined Gallon Drunk in 1993, fronted his own band and became a session musician.
 Simon Charterton formed the bands The Aftershave, Zook, Nitwood and Simon & the Pope.
-Terry and Simon play together in the Near Jazz Experience.
+Edwards and Charterton played together in the Near Jazz Experience.
 Stuart McGeachin and Colin Williams got full-time jobs.

 Robyn Hitchcock paid tribute to the band with the song "Listening to the Higsons" which acknowledged their song "Got to Let This Heat Out" in the couplet, "I thought I heard them singing "Gotta let this hen out"."
 Hitchcock used this mishearing as the title of his 1985 live album with the Egyptians.